rakeshatwakeupfarms/personal/day_planner/september_goals.md

 ## Family and Friends

 - Send token gifts to Wife and Kid
+  [x] Sent a novel to Himaja
-- Speak to friends and get in touch with them (list friends)
+- Speak to friends and get in touch with them (list friends) [x] Sent messages to Aslesh and Swaroop and wishes to Stan marius.
+In sync with Parthu and Praveen.

 ## Office Work